msk-mind/datasheets-for-datasets/pathology-data-mining/ocra/rachel_grisham_brca_cohort.md

 ## Description <a name="description"></a>

-Dataset presented by Dr. Rachel Grisham, containing genomic instability scores (GIS) from Myriad testing across a small cohort of patients.
+Dataset presented by Dr. Grisham for patients with BRCA mutations.
+These patients did not receive Myriad testing because BRCA1/2 mutations already indicate homologous recombination deficiency (HRD).

 ## Assumptions <a name="assumptions"></a>